 Yes, and their principle concern is with the fitment of winter tyres.
 The following European countries legally enforce the use of winter tyres between the dates stated:

 Latvia: December 1 to February 28/29.

 Germany: in adverse winter weather conditions.

 Norway: in adverse winter weather conditions winter tyres or chains must be used.

 9. Do I need to stick to a specific brand of tyre?

-No, in the UK you only need the correct tyre size.
-It is worth bearing in mind that this is not the case in certain European countries.
-In France for instance, tyres must be of the same brand when fitted to a single axle.
+No. In the UK you only need the correct tyre size, although this is not the case in certain European countries.
+In France, for instance, tyres must be of the same brand when fitted to a single axle.
 The UK government website provides information on driving abroad.

 10. Will my Lexus centre fit tyres?

-Yes, and it will even price match if you find tyres cheaper locally within 5 days.
-Terms and Conditions apply, please ask the centre for more details.
+Yes, and it will even price match if you find tyres cheaper locally within five days.
+Terms and conditions apply, so please ask the centre for more details.